Vaipik/module-7/README.md

-# Clean folder scripts
-asd
+## Package with clean folder script

-Sorting files according to following extensions:
+Package with script are sorting files according to following extensions:

 images      JPEG, PNG, JPG, SVG